2018 Midwest Women in Tech Conference

 Co-Founder & CEO, FoodTrace

-Hundreds of the Midwest’s Most Influential Women Tech Founders and Leaders are Gathering at Google Chicago on March 23rd…
+Hundreds of the Midwest’s Most Influential Women Tech Founders and Leaders are Gathering in Chicago during March…

-From Angie Hicks of globally-recognized Angie’s List to Caralynn Nowinski Collens, the face of our region’s digital manufacturing, these powerful women are driving change.
+From globally-recognized names to local sheroes, these powerful women are driving change.

 The world needs innovative women in tech leadership.

-That’s why, on March 23, Women Tech Founders, will mark our 2nd anniversary by hosting the Midwest Women in Tech (MWiT) Conference.
+That’s why, this March, Women Tech Founders, will mark our 3nd anniversary by hosting the Midwest Women in Tech (MWiT) Conference.
 MWiT is an opportunity to meet, celebrate, and learn with the region’s “Most Influential Female Tech Leaders”.
 This full-day event has been designed to rally powerful female leaders together to share their insights on what we can do to change our collective future.

 If you’d like to be a part of a conference designed to help you shape the world and network with today’s change-makers, apply at MidwestWomenInTech.com or learn more about our work and get on our email to keep updated about all our mission-driven events at WomenTechFounders.com.